-Plug the new Microsoft Z-80 SoftCard into your software written for Z-80 based computers.
+Plug the new Microsoft Z-80 SoftCard into your Apple IITM and start using all of the system and application software written for Z-80 based computers.
 Software that you could never use before on your Apple II.

 The SoftCard actually contains a Z-80 processor and lets you switch between the Apple's 6502 and the Z-80 with simple commands, so you can use software written for either processor.